-A sixteen-year-old’s flight from IS-group to Norway
+A sixteen-year-old’s flight from IS group through Europe

 Mosab learned how to play the piano when he was living in a reception centre for asylum seekers.
 In the video, he is playing his self-composed work “Syria”.